logoPROFESSIONAL VERSION

 Key Points

-• RBC production is regulated by erythropoietin which is released as needed by the kidney.
+• RBC production is regulated by the hormone erythropoietin, which is released as needed by the kidneys.

 • Senescent RBCs are removed primarily by macrophages in the spleen.

-• Anemia is caused by loss, shortened lifespan, or decreased production of RBCs.
+• Anemia is caused by blood loss, excess hemolysis, or decreased production of RBCs.

 For More Information

-Also see pet health information regarding red blood cells.
+• Also see pet owner information regarding red blood cells of dogs.

 quizzes_lightbulb_red